qusers/Q/tutorials/T4L/README.md

 two relate.

 > **Centre the sphere on the residue you are mutating.** `qprep_prot` neutralises
-> charged residues that lie outside the boundary — an out-of-sphere `GLU` is
+> charged residues that lie outside the boundary: an out-of-sphere `GLU` is
 > prepared as `GLH`.
 If the residue you name has been neutralised, `qresfep` stops
 > with an error rather than silently building a hybrid residue from the wrong
 > library entry.
 The coordinates above are the CB of residue 39; `setup_resFEP`
 > recomputes them for each mutation.
 >
-> To keep one centre for a whole series — mutating residues around a bound ligand
+> To keep one centre for a whole series (mutating residues around a bound ligand
-> that has to stay in the same sphere — pass `setup_resFEP -cog x y z`.
+> that has to stay in the same sphere) pass `setup_resFEP -cog x y z`.
 Every
 > mutation is then checked against that sphere before anything is written, and the
 > series is refused if a residue reaches beyond the radius or into the restrained
 > shell where charges are neutralised.